 Do you use your home office “exclusively and regularly for your trade or business?”
 If not, you probably should not consider claiming your home office.
 Claiming a home office deduction may be more credible if you have set off a section of your home strictly for business purposes.

 If you have year after year of losses on a Schedule C, the IRS may see your business more as a hobby.
 To be eligible to deduct a loss, you must be running the activity in a business-like manner and have a reasonable expectation of making a profit.

 Claiming rental losses

 The IRS actively scrutinizes large rental real estate losses.
 The IRS reviews the returns of people that claim to be real estate professionals (and looks at your other income).
 The IRS will check to see whether you worked the necessary hours especially for those whose day jobs are not in the real estate business.

 If you take money out of your retirement account (like IRAs and 401(k)s), you are subject to a 10% penalty.
 Make sure to count this in your income appropriately on your tax return.

 If you are going to claim an alimony deduction, make sure you satisfy all the requirements.

 Failure to report gambling winnings can draw IRS attention (they are notified of your winnings by casinos and other venues).
 Claiming large gambling losses can also be risky.
 You can deduct these only to the extent that you report gambling winnings.

-If you need tax guidance or have a tax question, call us!
+If you need tax guidance or any type of bookkeeping, accounting, or have a tax question, call us!